About Me

 She has competed in various unaffiliated showjumping events, hunter trials, and cross country with a variety of horses, and has plenty experience taking green horses round their first courses.

 Megan spent two months in Australia in 2017/18, where she had the pleasure of working with a trekking centre in Byron Bay, tending to the horses and taking customers out on trail rides through the forests and along the beach.
-She returned to Australia in Jan 2019 for a further two months, where she spent time with some local riders near Melbourne, practising equine Shiatsu, visiting a Welsh Pony stud, and learning a bit more about driving as a discipline!
+She returned to Australia in Jan 2019 for a further two months, where she spent time with some local riders near Melbourne, practising equine Shiatsu.
 Since then, she has also worked in the USA with Arabians and OTTBs in Arizona, and on a ranch in California.

 Megan began studying a three year practitioner level Diploma in Equine Shiatsu at the Scottish School of Shiatsu for Horses with Liz Eddy in 2017 qualifying in 2020.
 This then led her to undertake a course with Equissage Europe to further her skills in physical therapy for horses, and she qualified as a certified Equine Sports and Rehabilitation Massage Therapist in 2021.

-As of February 2022, Megan Simpson Equestrian made the big move to Australia from Scotland where she will be continuing her work as an Equine Sports Massage and Rehabilitation Therapist, and as a coach.
+In February 2022, Megan Simpson Equestrian made the big move to Australia from Scotland, where she continues her work as an Equine Sports Massage and Rehabilitation Therapist, and as a coach.

 Keep up to date with all that’s going on at Megan Simpson Equestrian on our social channels!